 Be sure wetted surfaces are clean before installing.
 If cleaning is needed, use non-residue solvent and wipe dry.
-Keep moisture out of the electronics box.
+If the sensor has a connector box, keep moisture out.
 Make sure the lid is tightly sealed and, if supplied, the gasket is in place.
-Seal conduit lines at the electronics box if conduit lines can become wet.
+Seal conduit lines at the connector box if conduit lines can become wet.